vageeshb/Automatr/JSAF/README.md

 * ~~Using results from execution module in reporting module~~
 * ~~Take screenshot in case of step failure~~
 * Allow providing data file path from command line / run config - In-Progress
-* Adding assertion checks - In-Progress
+* ~~Adding assertion checks~~
-* Adding advanced selenium functions
+* Adding advanced selenium functions - In-Progress
 * Error focus in screenshot
 * Migrate to Maven/Ant project
+* Email configuration for report delivery

 ## Change Log ##
+* __02/06/2014__ : Restructured executor to remove if/elsifs and use switch for action types.
 * Reworked Reading and Executing for allowing user to reuse existing test case within another test case.